yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

-This class contains just a single `main()` static method that will be called by JVM when the app starts from command line.
+This class contains just a single `main()` static method that will be called by JVM when the app starts from the command line.
 As you see, it instantiates [`FtCLI`](http://www.takes.org/apidocs-0.9/org/takes/http/FtCLI.html), giving it an instance of class `TsApp` and command line arguments.
-We'll create `TsApp` class in a second. `FtCLI` (decrypts to "front-end with command line interface") makes an instance of the same `FtBasic`, wrapping it into a few useful decorators and configures it according to command line arguments.
-For example, `--port=8080` will be converted into a `8080` port number and passed as a second argument of `FtBasic` constructor.
+We'll create the `TsApp` class in a second. `FtCLI` (translates to "front-end with command line interface") makes an instance of the same `FtBasic`, wrapping it into a few useful decorators and configuring it according to command line arguments.
+For example, `--port=8080` will be converted into a `8080` port number and passed as a second argument of the `FtBasic` constructor.

 The web application itself is called `TsApp` and extends `TsWrap`: